trinadhravuri/AssignmentUIAmazon/README.md

         driver object and the path where the image file have to be stored and the image file name is dynamic with the help of current time which replaces the ':' to "_" with PNG extension

+I created a pytest add option mechanism for multiple browser test functionality

+i created a logger for generating dynamic logs for all the test cases where we need to get log